KhunMyoMyat/Steps-With-PannaCollege/readme.md

-# My exercise by learnign web foundation from pannaCollege 2024
+# My exercises by learnign web foundation from pannaCollege 2024